dwyl/phase-three/plan.md

 Our Services arm is how we help other organisations serve _their_ communities and achieve their social goals.

-+ Split into two sections: consulting and development
++ Split into two sections: consulting (overlap with training)and development
   + Consulting again split in two:
     + Identification and solution of problems
     + Effective implementation and use (including user testing)